 Incoming students should upload a photo to be used on their student ID card, known as the Spartan Card.
 This should be done by early August.

 Complete at least two weeks prior to the start of your orientation

 If you have a disability that substantially limits a life activity and would like to request a disability-related accommodation to participate in MSU programs, you should register with RCPD.
 Self-identification is voluntary and confidential.

 Should you require special accommodations during your New Student Orientation (NSO), requests should be made by contacting the RCPD at least two weeks prior to the start of your orientation.

 To expedite the accommodation process, please let the RCPD know if you have a physical, sensory, cognitive or psychological disability via secure and confidential web registration.
 You will need to have activated your MSU NetID in order to register.
 If you encounter problems registering online, call 517-884-RCPD.
 Once your request is received, an RCPD specialist will contact you to schedule a confidential assessment of your needs.

-If you are an incoming domestic freshman student, you are not required to be covered by the MSU health insurance plan.
+If you are an incoming domestic first-year student, you are not required to be covered by the MSU health insurance plan.
 However, you are eligible to voluntarily enroll in the MSU health insurance plan if you wish to do so.

 If you are a graduate assistant, medical student or international student, you are required to be covered by adequate health insurance and you will automatically be enrolled in the MSU health insurance plan.
 If you can demonstrate that you have other coverage meeting the waiver criteria, you may apply for a waiver, unless you are an international student.
 Most international students do not have the option to waive the MSU health insurance.
-However, the University recognizes that, due to the novel coronavirus, many international students may remain outside the U.S. for the fall semester.
-If you are an international student and you fall into this situation, you may be allowed to waive the MSU health insurance for the fall semester.

 Continue to the next step: